 September 4 -10, 2016 Eagle Hill Institute on the Maine Coast with Steven Foster |

-I am very excited to invite you to join me, September 4 — September 10, 2016 at the Eagle Hill Institute in Steuben, Maine, located way downeast, up the beautiful Maine coast in America’s most easterly county.
+Still time to join me, September 4 — September 10, 2016 at the Eagle Hill Institute in Steuben, Maine, located way downeast, up the beautiful Maine coast in America’s most easterly county.
 The Eagle Hill Institute (formerly the Humbolt Research Institute) offers fascinating Natural History Science Seminars, and this is one in that series.
 Sign-up and join me in returning to my Maine roots!

 General Registration information at this link (Workshop fee: $475; Lodging: $55-$195; Meal plans: $55-$245).